bigsk1/voice-chat-ai/README.md

 ## Docker - Experimental

-This image is huge when built because of all the checkpoints, base image, build tools and audio tools - 40gb - there maybe a way to get it smaller I haven't tried yet
+This image is huge when built because of all the checkpoints, base image, build tools and audio tools - 40gb - there maybe a way to get it smaller I haven't tried yet, was just an experiment to see if I could get it to work!

 Docker run command allows you to use microphone in docker container